Transcript: Vegan Paralysis

-So that's calcium and iodine but I've saved the most important for last.
-Studies continue to show that those eating plant based diets tend not get enough vitamin B12.
+So that's calcium and iodine, but I've saved the most important for last.
+Studies continue to show that those eating plant-based diets tend not to get enough vitamin B12.
 But really, what's the worst that can happen if we don't get enough B12?
-Well, if you happen to flip open an issue of the Medical Journal of Nutrition this summer you'd see titles like this, "Irreversible subacute sclerotic combined degeneration of the spinal cord in a vegan subject" and yes, it really is as bad as it sounds.
-If you look here closely, a 57 year old man, member of a "vegan cult", can you blame the doctor though?
-Look at what non-B12-supplemented veganism did to this guy, rotted his spinal cord from the inside out.
-They immediately started B12 injections and he got better.
-He's still paralyzed and may never walk again but at least he's alive.
+Well, if you happen to flip open an issue of the Medical Journal of Nutrition this summer, you'd see titles like this: "Irreversible subacute sclerotic combined degeneration of the spinal cord in a vegan subject"—and yes, it really is as bad as it sounds.
+If you look here closely, a 57-year-old man, member of a "vegan cult"—can you blame the doctor, though?
+Look at what non-B12-supplemented veganism did to this guy: rotted his spinal cord from the inside out.
+They immediately started B12 injections, and he got better.
+He's still paralyzed, and may never walk again—but at least he's alive.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.